vuejs/vuepress/packages/docs/docs/api/cli.md

 Open browser when ready.

 ### --no-clear-screen
 Do not clear screen when dev server is ready.
+Note that dev server will not clear screen if you start it in debug mode.

 ## eject